-The subject matter of science includes theories, models, concepts, and principles that are essential to an understanding of life science, physical science, and Earth and space science.
-While the Science Framework and the Senior 1 Science: A Foundation for Implementation are not strictly aligned with these disciplines, the learning outcomes are intended to help develop important concepts from each of these areas.
+The subject matter of science includes theories, models, concepts, and principles that are essential to an understanding of each of life science, physical science, and Earth and space science.
+While this Science Framework is not strictly aligned with these disciplines, the learning outcomes are intended to help develop important concepts from each of these areas.

 Life science deals with the growth and interactions of life forms within their environment in ways that reflect their uniqueness, diversity, genetic continuity, and changing nature.
-Life science includes the study of organisms (including humans and cells), ecosystems, biodiversity, biochemistry, and biotechnology, to name a few.
+Life science includes fields of study such as the study of organisms (including humans), ecosystems, biodiversity, and the study of the cell, biochemistry, and biotechnology.